 Use levelled/banded books with repetitive/predictive text for reading practice.

-Teach adjacent consonants, where each represents a single phoneme, as one sound unit e.g. sp-, cl-, str-, br-, -nd, -lp
+Teach adjacent consonants, where each represents a single phoneme, as one sound unit (onset) e.g. sp-, cl-, str-, br-

-Reconstruct a cut-up sentence using words with as yet untaught code.
+Ask the pupil to reconstruct a cut-up written sentence that uses words with as yet untaught code.

-That words in the text can be swapped as long as the meaning is preserved e.g. ‘bug’ for beetle, ‘apple’ for apricot) and reading speed is maintained.
+Let pupils guess words in the text they are reading as long as ‘meaning’ is preserved (e.g. ‘bug’ for beetle, ‘apple’ for apricot) and reading speed is maintained.

 Use the phrase ”That letter says its name”